Proterozoic Era

 The fossils of Proterozoic Era also include a type of macroscopic organism which was believed to exist before 2.1billion years.
 Also, from other types of fossils, carbon films, it can be said that life at the end of the Proterozoic Era was mainly in the form of multicellular organisms.

-Also Check Out → Jurassic Period
+Also Check Out → Archeozoic Era

 These organisms were like circles, leaves, or ribbon and dark compressions, and small and grew profusely in the Neoproterozoic.
 Some of these organisms also resemble seaweeds representing eukaryotic algae.
 It has been proved by evidences that green algae and reec algae appeared before 1 billion years ago approximately, which is the time of the Proterozoic era.